Introduction to Blackjack

 It told players what the optimal playing decisions were in every possible situation they might encounter at the blackjack tables.
 The strategy they birthed first appeared in 1956 in the Journal of the American Statistical Association.

-Casinos paid no mind to this publication at the time but it captured the attention of another numbers man, Professor Edward O. Thorp, who tested the strategy using early computers at the MIT University.
-Thorp ran a number of simulations to arrive at the discovery the playing decisions suggested by the four engineers were accurate almost to the tee.
+Casinos paid no mind to this publication at the time but it captured the attention of another numbers man, Professor Edward O. Thorp, who tested the strategy using early computers at MIT.
+Thorp ran a number of simulations and discovered that the playing decisions suggested by the four engineers were accurate to a tee.

 Advanced Play